 An application that is difficult and frustrating to complete will dissuade candidates from seeking to work for your organization.
 Several factors can make a form unnecessarily complex, such as its length and lack of mobile accessibility.
 Avoid placing irrelevant questions on your forms to prevent job seekers from feeling as though their time is being wasted.
 It may help to walk through your application before opening it to external professionals to see how long it takes to complete.
 The easier your application is to finish, the better a job seeker’s candidate experience will be.

 It’s beneficial for employers to stay in touch with candidates who were not selected for a position.
 Unsuccessful job seekers should still be informed of the result rather than leaving them to wonder when they’ll hear back from your business.
-Offering declined applicants constructive feedback they can use for their future applications will elevate their candidate experience and show them your company cares about their success.
+Offering declined applicants constructive candidate experience feedback is important because they can use it to improve their future applications and it also shows them that your company cares about their success.
 As part of this, it can be useful to provide unsuccessful candidates with support to improve their chances of finding work, for example by offering guidance on applications and resumes.

 Remember that job seekers who missed out this time may be suitable for positions within your organization in the future, so it’s better to avoid burning bridges in favor of maintaining connections with professionals.